JD544/Oauthify/README.md

 ### List of Providers that I won't support in the future, unless they update their APIs and Authentication Standards.
 > - Github
 > - Twitch

+# Roadmap
+> - Add more hooks to handle the authentication process and user experience
+> - Custom Components For each provider

 # Note
 This package is still in development, and is not yet ready for production use, be aware that some api usage might not be stable or not yet implemented.